MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/validate-hardware-failover-cluster.md

 When you make a change to an existing cluster, you might not need to run all the cluster validation tests.
 The following tables in this section list the kinds of changes you might make to a cluster and the corresponding tests to run.

-**Key for the required validation tests shown in the following tables**
+Key for the required validation tests shown in the following tables:

 - **Full**: Run the complete set of tests.
 This requires some cluster downtime.
 - **Single LUN**: Run the complete set of tests, and run the storage tests on only one LUN.
 The LUN might be a small LUN that you set aside for testing purposes or the witness disk (if your cluster uses a witness disk).
 This validates the storage subsystem, but not specifically each individual LUN or disk.
 You can run these validation tests without causing downtime to your clustered services or applications.
 - **Omit storage tests**: Run the system configuration, inventory, and network tests, but not the storage tests.
 You can run these validation tests without causing downtime to your clustered roles.
 - **None**: No validation tests are needed.

 ### Server changes